embeddedgo/embeddedgo.github.io/_posts/2020-05-31-bare_metal_programming_risc-v_in_go.md

 <p></p>
 {:/}

 The developement of Go on Kendryte K210 takes place on [github.com/embeddedgo/kendryte](https://github.com/embeddedgo/kendryte).
-Your can clone the repository and try the other examples.
+You can clone the repository and try the other examples.
 Any help in developing this project is appreciated.

 ```
 $ git clone https://github.com/embeddedgo/kendryte